TL;DR

 Semantic analysis examines explicit statements without interpretation.
 Researchers categorize data based on what is directly said, making this method useful for summarizing common concerns in structured feedback.

-💡 For example, if multiple customers mention "slow response time," that phrase itself becomes a theme.
-This straightforward approach is efficient for tracking trends in survey responses, reviews, or support logs.
+For example, if multiple customers mention "slow response time," that phrase itself becomes a theme.
+Straightforward and efficient for tracking trends in survey responses, reviews, or support logs.

 Latent Approach: Deeper Interpretation